Dwolla/webhook-handler/README.md

 # webhook-handler

-An AWS Lambda function that POSTs Dwolla webhook `Event`s to partner APIs and sends the result to SQS.
+An AWS Lambda function that POSTs Dwolla webhook `Events` to partner APIs and sends the result to SQS.
 If the API doesn't return as expected, the `Event` is requeued and retried via our [backoff schedule](https://docs.dwolla.com/#webhook-subscriptions).
 For details, see the [GitPitch deck](https://gitpitch.com/dwolla/webhook-handler).

 ## Setup